 An estimated 100 million women nationwide suffer from gastrointestinal (GI) health issues.
-Michelle Suzanne Victain, DO, a gastroenterologist at the UPMC Digestive Disorders Center at UPMC Passavant, discusses ways women can improve their digestive health and more.
+Michelle Suzanne Victain, DO, a gastroenterologist at the UPMC Digestive Health Care at UPMC Passavant, discusses ways women can improve their digestive health and more.

 What GI conditions are more common in women than men?